cleanenergyexchange/fastapi-zitadel-auth/README.md

 ### Swagger UI

-Open http://localhost:8001/docs in a new browser window, click on the "Authorize" button, log in, and then access the `/protected` endpoint in the Swagger UI.
+Open http://localhost:8001/docs in a new browser window, click on the "Authorize" button, log in, and then access the private endpoint in the Swagger UI.

 ### Service User

 While the server is running, in another terminal, run the `src/service_user.py` script to authenticate the service user.
-Make sure to have replaced the json_data key with the data from the service user key JSON file.
+Make sure to have the `SERVICE_USER_PRIVATE_KEY_FILE` set in the `.env` file (see above).

 ```bash
 uv run src/service_user.py
 ```

+---

+Credits:

+Partly inspired by [Intility/fastapi-azure-auth](https://github.com/Intility/fastapi-azure-auth) (as of v5).